Infinite-Impact-Insights/kig.re/about/index.md

 ---
 layout: page
-title: About Konstantin Gredeskoul
+title: About Konstantin
 disqus: disable
 ---

-## The Backstory of the Geekiness
+# The Backstory of Extreme Geekiness

 My geekiness was born out of desperation of how long it takes to do something new and interesting in mathematics.
 That impatience was one of the qualities that happen to be part of the three virtues of great programmers, where the other two are laziness and hubris.
 See threevirtues.com.

+## Bio

 ### Geography